ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 }
 ```

-With a little tweaking of the offsets for x and y, we finally get our maze.
+With a little tweaking of the offsets for x and y, we end up with a maze.

 ![maze with walls](/static/images/kruskal-maze-generator/maze-with-walls.png)